RPA 101: Applications of RPA in Healthcare Industry

 What about healthcare?
 Is RPA a strong sidekick to this multi-billion industry?
 Can RPA do wonders to revolutionize such an essential sector of the world’s economics?
 In this article, we are again capturing the competency of RPA in powering business performances.

-But first, let’s revise some fundamental definitions.
+Let’s re-learn some fundamental definitions.

 What is Robotic Process Automation (RPA)?

 Robotic Process Automation (RPA) is a type of business process automation technology allowing organizations to emulate and integrate human interactions within digital systems for more efficient business processes.

 “Using RPA tools, a company can configure software, or a “robot,” to capture and interpret applications for processing a transaction, manipulating data, triggering responses and communicating with other digital systems.
 RPA scenarios range from something as simple as generating an automatic response to an email to deploying thousands of bots, each programmed to automate jobs in an ERP system.”